 These financial statements are presented as if the functions had been performed by CCNY for the whole of the year ending 31 March 2013.
-No comparatives are presented - the figures reported for NYPA for the year ending 31 March 2012 are shown as comparatives in the Group accounts.
+Comparatives are presented as if the current structure had been in place throughout the year ended 31 March 2012.